Your cart is empty

 Serving a whole fish at LNY, for example, is said to represent the intent to finish everything you start.
 Facing the head of the fish towards family (or community) elders is also considered a sign of respect.

-We’ve taken advantage of Australia’s incredible seafood, and our current abundance of crayfish, by serving a local southern rock lobster fried with our aromatic and flavourful Szechuan peppercorns, chilli, spring onions, garlic and ginger in the traditional Szechuan style.
+We've taken advantage of Australia's incredible seafood by serving a local southern rock lobster fried with our aromatic and flavourful Szechuan peppercorns, chilli, spring onions, garlic and ginger in the traditional Szechuan style.

-Noodles represent longevity, so we’ve tossed some stir-fried egg noddles with celery, cabbage and a good drizzle of our incredible Australian-made Ferguson Lobster-infused oil, along with a splash of Megachef soy sauce for seasoning.
-It’s the perfect accompaniment to the lobster, but just as delicious on its own.
+Noodles represent longevity, so we've tossed some stir-fried egg noodles with celery, cabbage and a good drizzle of our incredible Australian-made Ferguson Lobster-infused oil, along with a splash of soy sauce for seasoning.
+It's the perfect accompaniment to the lobster, but just as delicious on its own.

 Due to their resemblance to gold bars, spring rolls are said to invite wealth into the home.
 A filling of seasonal vegetables invokes abundance, given a textural and umami hit with finely sliced dried shiitake mushrooms, rehydrated and soaked with a splash of Chinese cooking wine and good quality soy sauce.